DAY 1

 B, L, D included

 After a leisurely breakfast, we stroll to Syntagma (Constitution Square), where Paddy lamented the winds of change that had already started to sweep away the elegance of nineteenth century Athens.
-We visit the outstanding Benaki museum, followed by an excellent lunch in the museum restaurant.
-This afternoon, we drive (4 hours) to the Meteora area, stopping half way in Thermopylae, the location of the famous battle between the mighty Persian army and the 300 Spartans in 480 BC.
-We spend the next two nights in a recently restored ‘Archondiko’ (manor or mansion) hotel in Kastraki, set in the shadow of the incredible rock pillars.
+We then take a glimpse at the centre of Ancient Athens, before lunching in a small local taverna.
+This afternoon, we drive (4 hours) to the Meteora area, stopping halfway in Thermopylae, the location of the famous battle between the mighty Persian army and the 300 Spartans in 480 BC.
+We spend the next two nights in a recently restored ‘Archondiko’ (manor or mansion) hotel in Kastraki, set in the shadow of incredible rock pillars.

 DAY 3